-Alleppey, the land of lagoons, leisure and tranquility is appropriately named the “Venice of the East”.
-Its enchanting backwaters and the lush carpet of green amidst the many crisscrossing canals curtained by palm trees will excite the romantic in you and soar your imagination to new dimensions of meanings.
+Alleppey, the land of lagoons, leisure and tranquility, is appropriately named the ‘Venice of the East’.
+Its enchanting backwaters and the lush carpet of green amidst the many crisscrossing canals curtained by palm trees, will excite the romanticist in you and soar your imagination to new dimensions of meanings.

 A trip to Alleppey dictates that you take some time off exclusively for appreciating the backwaters and the scenic beauty surrounding it.
 Beaches, lakes and the much-acclaimed cruise in the houseboat await you!

-Thanks to the given terrain, Alleppey plays hosts to the annual Nehru Trophy Boat Race which sees participation from a number of boat clubs across the region.
+Thanks to the given terrain, Alleppey plays host to the annual Nehru Trophy Boat Race which sees participation from a number of boat clubs across the region.
 It is said that the system of awarding the rolling trophy to the winning team was initiated by Jawaharlal Nehru in one of his trips to the city.

-For a Wholesome Spiritual Experience – Tourist places in and around Alleppey
+For A Wholesome Spiritual Experience – Tourist Places In And Around Alleppey

-For the Best of Nature and its Many Hues
+For The Best Of Nature And Its Many Hues

-One of the must-see places in Alleppey is Pathiramannal, a small strip of an island that will deliver more than the brochures claim it to be.
-Known for its diverse variety of migratory birds, Pathiramannal is home to a score of rare birds you may not sight again!
+One of the must-see places in Alleppey is Pathiramanal, a small strip of an island that will deliver more than the brochures claim it to be.
+Known for its diverse variety of migratory birds, Pathiramanal is home to a score of rare birds you may not sight again!

 The safest period to travel would be anywhere between November and February.